Hey there. I’m back!

 As per our guide, the most important part of the compound was the Tomb of Seyid Yahya Bakuvi – historians believe that the first Shah chose to have the palace constructed around this place of worship as the Sufi saint continues to have the power to fulfil your wishes.
 Wishes aside, you can head below ground level to see the tomb that is covered with intricate designs.

-4 Pop into the Multani Caravanserai (since the 14th Century) or the Bukhara Caravanserai (established in 15th Century) for a refreshing cup of Azeri tea and jam.
+... at the Multani Caravanserai (since the 14th Century) or the Bukhara Caravanserai (established in the 15th Century).
+Azeri tea is an integral part of their culture that you must experience.
 If you are the kind who loves museums, then you absolutely must check out the Museum of Miniature Books.
 A one of its kind museum, this room exhibits books from the private collections of prominent Azeri nationals.

 The tales of my travel to Azerbaijan will continue in the coming days.
 Here’s hoping they inspire you enough to book those air tickets soon!
-Don’t forget to follow the Instagram account of From The Corner Table i.e @fromthecornertable and the hashtags #fromthecornertable as also #traveltuckintalk
+Don’t forget to follow me on Instagram, Facebook, Pinterest.